Nairobi Travel Guide

 Nairobi At Night © Nbi101

-Nairobi is one of Africa's largest and most interesting cities.
+Nairobi is one of Africa's most fast-paced cities and the safari capital of Africa.
 It is a place of enormous energy, a tireless and thriving bustle of people, and a city of differences.
 Assorted races, tribes and origins are all a part of its make-up.

-The city centre buzzes with the energy, aspirations and opportunism of moneychangers, safari touts, would-be thieves, food vendors, trinket sellers, shoppers, and sharp-eyed shoe shiners assessing the footwear of the hurried throngs.
+The city centre buzzes with the energy, aspirations and opportunism of moneychangers, safari touts, food vendors, trinket sellers, shoppers, and sharp-eyed shoe shiners assessing the footwear of the hurried throngs.

 Safety has been a concern for tourists, as the capital has in recent years been the target of terrorist attacks.
 With safety in mind, travellers are advised to be vigilant when visiting the capital and keep an eye on official government warnings as to the latest safety information pertaining to Kenya.
 Yet despite these unfortunate few incidents, a trip to Nairobi is usually trouble free and tourists can still safely enjoy the beautiful flavour and culture of the vibrant and friendly city.